-SBSAs are a type of swap related to securities over which the CFTC has full regulatory and enforcement authority under the Dodd-Frank Act, and where the SEC also has certain enforcement authority and access to information from certain CFTC regulated entities.
-SBSAs include swaps based on broad-based security indexes and certain exempted securities, such as U.S. Treasury bonds.
+SBSAs are a type of swap related to securities over which the CFTC has full regulatory and enforcement authority under the Dodd-Frank Act, and where the SEC also has certain authority, including antifraud authority, and access to information from certain CFTC regulated entities.
+SBSAs include swaps based on broad-based security indexes and certain exempted securities, such as U.S. Treasuries.